vahidAK/PatMat/README.md

 # Installation
 The workflow is basically two part, nanopore analysis part and Strand-seq analysis part.
-To use this workflow you can download the latest release or clone the repository and install required dependencies in the [env.yml](https://github.com/vahidAK/PatMat/blob/main/env.yml) as follow:
+All the tools needed to run the workflow can be installed by downloading/cloning this repository as explained below.
+However there are a few dependencies that you need to have/install separately first including conda, guppy, and clair3 (See the notes below).
 **Note**: You first need to have conda/miniconda installed.
 If you do not have conda/miniconda follow instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to install it and then run the following commands.
 Alternatively, [mamba](https://mamba.readthedocs.io/en/latest/installation.html) is a faster alternative to conda.
 **Note**: For nanopore analysis part you also need guppy basecaller that does basecalling, mapping, and methylation calling.
 This tool is only available through the [Oxford Nanopore Technologies community website](https://nanoporetech.com/community).
 You need to create an account there and get this tool yourself.
+**Note**: For variant calling from nanopore data you also need to have [clair3](https://github.com/HKU-BAL/Clair3).
+You need to install clair3 in its own dedicated conda environment by running ```conda create -n clair3 -c bioconda clair3 python=3.9.0 -y```.
+For more instructions and also to download the appropriate model for variant calling visit [clair3 GitHub](https://github.com/HKU-BAL/Clair3).
+To use the tools in this repository and run the workflow you can download the latest release or clone the repository and install the required dependencies in the [env.yml](https://github.com/vahidAK/PatMat/blob/main/env.yml) as follow:
 To clone and install:
 ```
 git clone https://github.com/vahidAK/PatMat.git